scouzi1966/AFMTrainer/README.md

 Requires Python 3.11+

-The adapater can be used and testes on MacOS Beta 26+ with the afm command: afm -a output/my_adapter.fmadapter
+The adapater can be used and tested on MacOS Beta 26+ with the afm command: afm -a output/my_adapter.fmadapter

 Get afm here: https://github.com/scouzi1966/maclocal-api